aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/image-editing/expand-and-crop-images/_index.md

 import com.aspose.psd.imageoptions.JpegOptions;
 ```

-These packages provide essential classes and methods for image processing using Aspose.PSD.

 ## Step 1: Set Your Document Directory

-Begin by setting the directory where your PSD file is located.
-Replace "Your Document Directory" with the actual path.
+Specify the folder that contains the source PSD file.
+Replace the placeholder with the actual path on your machine.

 ```java
 String dataDir = "Your Document Directory";